isc-projects/kea/doc/guide/dhcp6-srv.rst

    **Note**

-   Note that host parameter is used by MySQL and PostgreSQL backends.
+   Note that the host parameter is used by the MySQL and PostgreSQL backends.
-   Cassandra has a concept of contact points that could be used to contact the cluster, instead of a single IP or hostname.
+   Cassandra has a concept of contact points that can be used to contact the cluster, instead of a single IP or hostname.
 It takes a list of comma-separated IP addresses, which may be specified as:
    ::